charbelkhabbaz/XpertBot_advanced_data_science_Internship_tasks/README.md

 Implemented SQL queries for data validation and transformation

-Handled null values and inconsistent data formats (several empty were dropped, non-useful tables that provided no insights, such as Posts and Posts_photo, since both were empty.)
+Handled null values and inconsistent data formats (several empty tables were dropped, non-useful tables that provided no insights, such as Posts and Posts_photo, since both were empty.)

 Performed comprehensive data profiling for each table